-^{}A Monthly Average value for Ammonia shall be computed for each month that A01 discharges beginning one month after the effective date of the permit.
-A Monthly Average concentration shall be determined by combining data collected from A01 and B01 (only B01 data from days when A01 is not discharging) for the reporting period.
+A monthly average value for ammonia shall be computed for each month that A01 discharges beginning one month after the effective date of the permit.
+A monthly average concentration shall be determined by combining data collected from A01 and B01 (only B01 data from days when A01 is not discharging) for the reporting period.
 These monitoring results shall be submitted to the Agency on the DMR.
+Ammonia Nitrogen shall also be reported on the DMR as a maximum value.